What Is Love? (EP): Commercial performance

 On April 4, 2018, it was reported that pre-order sales for What Is Love? reached over 350,000 copies, surpassing the pre-order sales numbers achieved by Twice's full-length album Twicetagram which exceeded 330,000 pre-order copies.
-Upon release, the album debuted at number 2 on Gaon Album Chart while the title track topped the Gaon Digital Chart.
+Upon release, the album debuted at number 2 on the Gaon Album Chart while the title track topped the Gaon Digital Chart.
 The album also entered both the Oricon Albums and Japan Digital Albums charts at numbers 2 and 3 respectively.
 The EP and its title track both entered the Billboard World Albums and World Digital Song Sales charts at number 3 respectively.
-What Is Love? was also Twice's first album to enter on the Billboard Independent Albums chart ranked at number 35.
+What Is Love? was also Twice's first album to enter on the Billboard Independent Albums chart, ranking at number 35.

 What Is Love? became the third best-selling album in South Korea for the month of April, selling 335,235 copies.
-With this, Twice became the first female artist—and the fifth overall act—to earn a Platinum certification from the Korea Music Content Association for reaching sales of over 250,000 copies since certifications began in 2018.
+With this, Twice became the first female artist—and the fifth overall act—to earn a Platinum certification from the Korea Music Content Association (KMCA) for reaching sales of over 250,000 copies since certifications began in 2018.
 By year-end, the EP became the tenth best-selling album in South Korea in 2018, reaching 348,797 copies sold.
+In March 2023, the album reached 500,000 copies sold and was certified Double Platinum by the KMCA.